AKeyframe/Javascript-Cheatsheet/README.md

-# To Anyone Reading This
+# To My Classmates Reading This
 - I've tried to cut out the technical langue used on the Mozilla site but in doing so, some points might not be 100% accurte.
 I recomend the "Read More" links if you want a thorough explination / examples.
 If there isn't a "Read More" for what you're looking at, check the catagory "[RM]" section.
 (Ex: The strings [RM] when wanting to look up `.toLowerCase()`)

 - Anything with a read more secotion has optional arguments or can be used in multiple ways.